 An Atlanta DUI charge can be delivered when an individual commits a DUI offense within the city limits of Atlanta which encompasses Fulton County and a bit of DeKalb County.
 With a DUI in Atlanta, a Georgia State Patrol Officer, City of Atlanta officer, or even a Georgia Tech police officer can pull somebody over for a DUI charge or for a traffic offense that turns into a DUI.

-Further, the officers must stop all vehicles.
-There must be a programmatic level in place to determine that the road check or road block is designed specifically for traffic enforcement and not for general crime control.
+Further, the officers must stop all vehicles at DUI checkpoints.
+That law enforcement agency (city, county or state police) must have written directives at the programmatic level in place to determine that the road check or roadblock is designed specifically for DUI or “safety check” purposes, and not for general crime control.
 In addition, it must be set up by a supervisor and not an officer in the field.

 Checkpoints can take place on any roads.
 Both Georgia 400 northbound by Lenox Road and the Governor’s Mansion off East Paces Ferry Road are common places for the Georgia State Patrol to set up a roadblock.
-A roadblock can take place on any road in Georgia that is capable of being driven, as long as it is a public highway.
+A roadblock can take place on any road in Georgia that is capable of being driven, if it is conducted on a public highway.

-Appearing in Court
+Appearing In Atlanta Municipal Court

 Atlanta DUI cases begin in the Municipal Court of Atlanta at 8 a.m., usually the day following the arrest.
 A lawyer may appear for an individual, or the individual can appear for themselves for a status conference on the first day of the case.
-At that point, the Atlanta Municipal Court judge will ask an individual questions about whether they are going to get a lawyer on the case, handle the case themselves, or apply for a public defender.
+At that point, the Atlanta Municipal Court judge will ask an individual about whether he or she is going to get a lawyer on the case, handle the case themselves, or apply for a public defender.

-An individual is obligated to appear for a final plea calendar where they may keep the case in Atlanta, dispose it with a plea, or move it to a bench trial calendar within the Municipal Court of Atlanta, which does not have jurisdiction to have a jury trial on the case.
-An individual can move the case to the State Court of Fulton County or perhaps DeKalb County, if the case happened in the small part of Atlanta that is DeKalb County.
+An individual is obligated to appear for a final plea calendar where they may keep the case in Atlanta, dispose it with a plea, or move it to a bench trial calendar within the Municipal Court of Atlanta, which does not have jurisdiction to conduct a jury trial on the case.
+An individual can move the case to the State Court of Fulton County or perhaps DeKalb County for a jury trial, if the case happened in the small part of Atlanta that is DeKalb County.

-For someone under the age of 21, the minimum Blood Alcohol Content (BAC) level needed to be charged with a DUI is 0.02.
+For someone under the age of 21, the minimum Blood Alcohol Content (BAC) level needed to be charged with a DUI in Georgia is 0.02.
 The legal level in Georgia is 0.08, but an individual does not need to have a minimum BAC level of 0.08 to be charged.
-There are cases that can be made at a lesser standard.
-A BAC of 0.02 is the per se level for some under 21, 0.04 is the per se level for a commercial trucker, and 0.08 is the per se level for somebody over the age of 21.
+DUI less safe cases, where a driver has refused testing, can be accused even without a breath alcohol or blood alcohol test.